dkriegner/xrayutilities/README.md

 or download the new tarball from sourceforge (http://sf.net/projects/xrayutilities) if any code changed during the update you need to reinstall the Python package.
-To determine the path in which xrayutilities where installed previously use
+Thats easiest achieved by

+    pip install .

+In case you are not certain about the installation location it can be determined by

     python -c "import xrayutilities as xu; print xu.__file__" /usr/local/lib64/python2.7/site-packages/xrayutilities/__init__.pyc